zagaran/silica-vue/README.md

 1. Run `npx vite build`
 2. Copy `/dist/silica-vue.umd.js` to your project's static files folder
 3. Import it as you would any other UMD library

+## Documentation
+There is a combined documentation repository for all Silica libraries located at [Silica-Docs](https://www.github.com/zagaran/silica-docs).